 A cosigner is someone who agrees to be legally responsible for a loan if the original borrower defaults on the payments.
-Cosigners essentially give the lenders a guarantee that someone else will be responsible for the payments should the loan agreement not work out as intended.
+Cosigners essentially give lenders a guarantee that someone else will be responsible for payments should the loan agreement not work out as intended.

 Many car lenders have the following requirements for a first time car loan: